Topics included in this article:

 A100 | 32Kbps - 52Kbps |

-Note: Please note that this bandwidth is only taken when a camera is being actively streamed.
+Note: This bandwidth is only taken when a camera is being actively streamed.
 Otherwise, the upload bandwidth consumption is 10 - 30 Kbps during regular operation for the Rhombus cameras.
 For the Audio gateway, the upload bandwidth consumption is 2 – 10 Kbps during normal operation.
+If the camera is being streamed locally, no WAN bandwidth is consumed as all streaming occurs over the LAN.

 Bandwidth Reporting